up42/docs/source/going-further/core-concepts.rst

 **Data blocks** deliver satellite images, vector data or any other type of geospatial data that can be used on UP42.
 An example of a data block is the ``Sentinel-2 Level-1C Full-Scene`` block or the ``Plejades Streaming`` block.
-Each data block on UP42 provides an :ref:`ouput capability <block-capabilities>`, specifying the output data type and which follow-up processing blocks could be attached to the data block.

 **Processing blocks** transform and/or analyze data, e.g. the ``Raster sharpening`` block or the ``NDVI vegetation index`` block.
-Each processing block provides an :ref:`input and an ouput capability <block-capabilities>`, specifying the input & output data types, and which data or processing blocks can precede or follow on the selected processing block.

 .. _workflows-definition: